 There are several kinds of etchants; I am using Ammonium persulfate solution from MG chemicals.
 It comes as loose powder or crystals.
 The content releases gasses over time, so you should punch a small hole on the lid of its plastic bottle.
 These are dangerous and corrosive chemicals, so use a lot of common sense when working with them.
-There are several variables in the process which you can try to control for the most efficient etching.
+There are several variables in the process that you can try to control for the most efficient etching.
 The goal is to have the shortest etching time and minimal use of etchant chemicals.
 There is a sweet point in that compromise and you can reach it by experimentation.

 Here are the variables: